 Interpretation for guided tours

-Therefore, interpretation for guided tours is fundamental to ensure that culture and information can be available for all, in any place.
-This is all the more important since, in recent years, tourism has considerably increased, reaching exceptionally high numbers.
-The interpreter is therefore key to creating a bridge in between different languages and to overcome the language barrier.
+Consequently, the interpretation of guided tours is fundamental to ensuring access to culture and information about any place.
+This is all the more important because in recent years, tourism has increased dramatically to exceptional levels.
+The role of the interpreter then becomes essential to act as a bridge between the different languages and overcome the language barrier.

 HOW CAN LINGUATRANS HELP YOU?